 As part of Mosaic's priority to invest in people, we offer core leadership programs designed to engage and empower employees; develop leadership skills and assist with managing teams; and drive strong business results.
 Mosaic offers training courses to developing leaders that are mapped to Mosaic's ten leadership model competencies.
-In 2018, 332 first-line leaders participated in Leadership Fundamentals Program; 16 mid-level managers participated in a Leadership Catalyst Program; and 31 employees identified participated in Mosaic's Accelerated Development Program.
+In 2019, more than 500 leaders participated in the Mosaic core leadership programs for first-line, mid-level and senior leaders.
+We also continued the success of our enterprise high potential Accelerated Development Program.
 As it relates to career transitions, Mosaic provides employees with helpful planning tools, calculators, articles, videos and webcasts, in addition to optional services provided by our third-party vendors to help plan for retirement.
 When a reduction in our workforce occurs, we provide comprehensive career transition services to employees to help ease the stress that accompanies job loss.
-In 2018, Mosaic provided eight employees with 270 hours of third-party training and coaching to help manage career transitions.

-404-3 Percentage of employees receiving regular performance and career development views, by gender and employee category
+404-3 Percentage of employees receiving regular performance and career development reviews, by gender and employee category

 As part of our strategic priority to develop, engage and empower our people, we have a performance management process called EDGE: Evaluating, Developing and Growing Excellence.
 Our performance management process has evolved to include scaled competencies, goal alignment, and an emphasis on employee and career development.
 In addition, we offer tuition reimbursement programs to support continued education for Mosaic employees.
-More than 105 employees are currently enrolled in Mosaic's tuition reimbursement program.
+In 2019, approximately 450 employees received financial assistance to continue their education through Mosaic's tuition reimbursement program.

-EMPLOYEES RECEIVING REGULAR PERFORMANCE AND CAREER DEVELOPMENT REVIEWS BY GENDER 2018
+EMPLOYEES RECEIVING REGULAR PERFORMANCE AND CAREER DEVELOPMENT REVIEWS BY GENDER 2019

-FEMALE MALE TOTAL
+COUNTRY FEMALE MALE TOTAL

-Performance Reviews Given 836 2,176 3,012
+Performance Reviews Given 1,125 2,652 3,777

-Percentage of Reviews Received 95% 95.9% 95.62%
+Performance Reviews Received 94% 95% 95%